 GAA will generally recommend that Clients establish accounts at Schwab Advisor Services ("Schwab") or IAA.
 Prior to September 2023 GAA also recommended that Clients establish accounts at TD Ameritrade Institutional, Division of TD Ameritrade, Inc. ("TD"), due to Schwab's acquisition of TD, as of September 5, 2023 all TD accounts were transferred to Schwab.
 IAA clears its securities transactions through RBC Correspondent Services, a division of RBC Capital Markets, LLC, an unaffiliated entity.
-Clients are encouraged to evaluate Schwab or IAA and RBC before opening an account.
+Clients are encouraged to evaluate Schwab or IAA and RBC before opening an account including the account service Fee Schedule as account service fees may differ depending on the custodian chosen.
+These fees are in addition to the investment portfolio management fee.